Back to Blog

 16. House of Khadijah (RA)

-When you visit the Kiswa Factory, you discover how artisans create the sacred covering for the Kaaba.
-You will watch skilled craftsmen hand-embroider Quranic verses with real gold and silver threads on pure black silk.
+Discover how artisans hand-embroider the sacred covering for the Kaaba with gold and silver threads on pure black silk.

 18. Masjid al-Bay'ah (Pledge Mosque)

-This mosque marks where 75 Ansar from Madinah pledged allegiance to the Prophet Muhammad (PBUH).
-The pledge happened during the Hajj season before the Prophet migrated to Madinah.
+Marks where 75 Ansar from Madinah pledged allegiance to the Prophet Muhammad (PBUH) before the Hijrah.

 19. Muzdalifah